-The goal for students as they complete this element of the Core Curriculum is that they bridge the gap between the academy and the world beyond, transcending the theory-praxis divide and giving extra meaning to their academic courses by applying their developing knowledge, skills, and values to life experiences outside the boundaries of the college campus.
+In the culmination of the Core Curriculum students put their experience to work–bridging the gap between theory and practice and giving extra meaning to their academic courses by applying their knowledge, skills, and values to life outside the college campus.

 Students fulfill the Experiencing the Liberal Arts in the World (ELAW) requirement by successfully completing one of the following:

 - A College-designed service or experiential learning class